-If you’re reading this blog post right now, on a website solely dedicated to helping people with blogging, chances are you’re at least somewhat intrigued by the idea of starting a blog or making money online.
+If you’re reading this blog post right now, on a website solely dedicated to helping people with blogging, chances are you’re at least somewhat intrigued by the idea of starting an online business or making money online.

 Maybe you’ve even taken the step of setting up your website or writing a few blog posts.
 Maybe you’re trying to take advantage of all the free resources available because you’re still not quite ready to totally commit to this idea just yet.